jle64/gnome-pass-search-provider/README.md

 # Fields

 To copy other values than the password in the first line from a pass file, start the search with `:NAME search...`.
-This requieres `GPaste`.
+The field name must be a full but case insensitive match.
+This requires `GPaste`.

 For example with a pass file like:
 ```